1) It’s Bulky Profile

 Fish kick things into high gear in the fall and anglers can take advantage of this by throwing fast-moving baits with big drawing power, like the spinnerbait.
 Fish a spinnerbait around grass, cover, and structure in the fall, especially in the back of channels and creeks.

 3) Ability To Fish Around Cover

 As Shad and baitfish begin to push back into coves and creeks, the bass will follow.
-Largemouth will push back into these areas gluing themselves tight to to docks, timber, laydowns and brush piles.
+Largemouth will push back into these areas gluing themselves tight to docks, timber, laydowns, and brush piles.
 They use these spots as ambush points as they wait for passing fish.
-Try bumping your spinnerbait hard off cover, as this can trigger fish into biting.
-Usually when a fish hits your bait using this technique, they hit it really hard.
+Try bumping your spinnerbait hard off the cover, as this can trigger fish into biting.
+Usually, when a fish hits your bait using this technique, they hit it really hard.
 So be ready.

 You can also fish near hard cover well with a spinnerbait.
 The more you bang your bait against things, the better.

 Baitfish and shad will gather in large schools in the fall which makes them a primary target for groups of feeding bass.
 The profile and action of a spinnerbait h put off the look and feel of schooling fish swimming in a tight pack.
 Look for areas of congregated baitfish and then rip your spinnerbait through the school.
 You can also try killing your spinnerbait by letting it just free-fall towards the bottom.
 This helps put off a unique look similar to a dying baitfish falling to the lake’s floor.

 5) You Can Fish It Fast Or Fish It Slow

 Burning spinnerbaits around schooling baitfish or slowly winding your a bait over deeper brush piles will also help trigger strikes.
 In the fall you can fish the same spinnerbait near a dock in shallow water and then turn around and slow roll that same bait near brush in deeper water.
 As long as your blades are moving, there is a chance that thing gets bit.